LokmanAa/Model-Development-for-Counterfeit-Detection/README.md

-Fake Bill Detection with R/Python
+Fake Bill Detection with Python

 This project focuses on building a model to detect counterfeit bills using machine learning techniques.
 You'll apply various data science skills, including data analysis, model building, and result presentation.